5/14/2025

 Chief Executive Officer

-Josefer Kelly Yeah, so it's a great question.
-I mean, obviously from an efficacy standpoint, we think the data is very, very encouraging right now.
-If you look at all the other bi-specific combination trials data that's been out there, everything from phase one data to phase three data, the CR rates have been anywhere from 47 to 62% the best ever reported.
-And as you're aware, CAR T's are in the kind of mid-60s to low 70s in terms of CR rates.
-So if anything over 70% we think would be extremely differentiating from an efficacy standpoint.
-I think from a safety standpoint, as you can see in this data, we continue to see only low-grade CRS when I can, a manageable safety profile overall, low discontinuation we've disclosed in the past with this regimen.
+Yeah, it's a great question.
+I mean, honestly, from an efficacy standpoint, we think the data is very, very encouraging right now.
+If you look at all the other bispecific combination trial data that's been out there, everything from phase one data to phase three data, the CR rates have been anywhere from 47% to 62%, the best ever reported.
+And as you're aware, CAR Ts are in the kind of mid-60s to low-70s range in terms of CR rates.
+So anything over 70%, we think, would be extremely differentiating from an efficacy standpoint.
+I think from a safety standpoint, as you can see in this data, we continue to see only low-grade CRS and ICANNs, a manageable safety profile overall, low discontinuation we've disclosed in the past with this regimen.
 And I think more importantly than even those things is it's also the novel mechanism.
-If you look at a lot of the other bi-specific combinations, they're either combining chemo, which has some irreversible toxicities like neuropathy, or combining with polietuzumab, which has really become a mainstay front line.
-And some physicians are reluctant to retreat with polietuzumab in subsequent lines.
-And so the fact that we're a unique agent combining with a highly potent bi-specific like polifidamab, I think makes us a great combination partner.
+If you look at a lot of the other bispecific combinations, they're either combining with chemo, which has some irreversible toxicities like neuropathy, or combining with polituzumab, which has really become a mainstay front line And some physicians are reluctant to retreat with polituzumab in subsequent lines.
+And so the fact that we're a unique agent combining with a highly potent bi-specific lipofitamab, I think makes us a great combination partner.

 speaker